danjoyce6/Election_Analysis/README.md

 - The county with the largest number of votes:
   - Denver county, who contributed 82.8% of the vote and 306,055 number of votes.
 ## Election-Audit Summary
+The code that has been used to complete the analysis of this election can be used in subsequent elections with only slight modification necessary.
+Depending on the data that is being gathered, a dictionary can be created that holds values and can be iterated through to get the relevant data like votes per county or votes per candidate.
+This could be done to further analyze election data with other variables if available in the dataset.
+It could be broken down further into geographical area of votes per zipcode.
+This is a dynamic script and it could be in your best interest to adopt this script for all future elections.